glnmario/glnmario.github.io/index.md

 -->

 ## News
+- New paper at the [LChange'22](https://languagechange.org/events/2022-acl-lchange/) ACL Workshop with Andrey Kutuzov and Lidia Pivovarova!
-- Invited talk on 14 March at the Language Technology Group Seminar of the Univerisity of Oslo.
+- Invited talk on 14 March at the [Language Technology Group Seminar](https://www.mn.uio.no/ifi/english/research/groups/ltg/research-seminar/) of the Univerisity of Oslo.
-- New paper at EMNLP-2021 with Arabella Sinclair and Raquel Fernández!
+- New paper at EMNLP-2021 with Arabella Sinclair and Raquel Fernández.
-- Two new papers at CONLL-2021 with Raquel Fernández, Andrey Kutuzov and Lidia Pivovarova!
+- Two new papers at CONLL-2021 with Raquel Fernández, Andrey Kutuzov and Lidia Pivovarova.
-- Three tasks (with new datasets) accepted for the [BIG-bench](https://github.com/google/BIG-bench) collaborative benchmark, thanks to an amazing team of students and researchers brought together by the [Amsterdam ELLIS unit](https://ivi.fnwi.uva.nl/ellis/2021/04/19/first-amsterdam-ellis-team-participates-in-challenge/)!
+- Three tasks (with new datasets) accepted for the [BIG-bench](https://github.com/google/BIG-bench) collaborative benchmark, thanks to an amazing team of students and researchers brought together by the [Amsterdam ELLIS unit](https://ivi.fnwi.uva.nl/ellis/2021/04/19/first-amsterdam-ellis-team-participates-in-challenge/).
 - Excited to co-organise the fourth edition of the [BlackboxNLP](https://blackboxnlp.github.io) workshop, which will take place on November 11th at EMNLP.

 ## My work